Amber Road

 The Amber Road was an ancient trade route for the transfer of amber from coastal areas of the North Sea and the Baltic Sea to the Mediterranean Sea.
 Prehistoric trade routes between Northern and Southern Europe were defined by the amber trade.

 As an important commodity, sometimes dubbed "the gold of the north", amber was transported from the North Sea and Baltic Sea coasts overland by way of the Vistula and Dnieper rivers to Italy, Greece, the Black Sea, Syria and Egypt over a period of thousands of years.

+The route developed into an important trading and military route for the Roman Empire, and also formed the basis of several present-day transport routes.